-We are responsible for planning, investing in and overseeing research, development and extension (RD&E) for grains.
+We are responsible for planning, investing in and overseeing research, development and extension (RD&E) for 25 leviable grain crops.

-We’re a corporate Commonwealth entity established under the Primary Industries Research and Development Act 1989 (PIRD Act) and our portfolio department is the Australian Government Department of Agriculture, Water and the Environment.
+We’re a corporate Commonwealth entity established under the Primary Industries Research and Development Act 1989 (PIRD Act) and our portfolio department is the Australian Government Department of Agriculture, Fisheries and Forestry.